-- · A publicly available responsible sourcing policy which includes wood and paper and includes: - A commitment to ensure zero deforestation in the supply chain. - Avoid sourcing wood/paper derived from ancient and endangered forests following globally recognised assurance and reporting framework. - Replace virgin wood/paper with recycled content. - Source wood/paper derived from sustainably managed forests certified under the Forest Stewardship Council® (FSC®) system. - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources.
+- Replace virgin wood/paper with recycled content. - Make a robust public commitment to avoid sourcing wood/paper derived from ancient and endangered forests. - Make a timebound public commitment to ensure zero deforestation in the supply chain following globally recognised assurance and reporting frameworks. - Source wood/paper derived from sustainably managed forests certified under the Forest Stewardship Council® (FSC®) system. - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources.